11 January 2021

-The COVID-19 pandemic is evolving and Government advice is being updated constantly.
+The COVID-19 pandemic Government advice is being updated constantly.
 The following information is a guideline only.
 Please check government websites for the latest information and alerts or call COVID Hotline –1800 020 080.

-The RACGP has recommended that GPs should not treat or test patients suspected of COVID-19 unless they wear appropriate Personal Protective Equipment (PPE) which is in limited supply to wear routinely, so if we are concerned you are a suspect case, we may direct you to either hospital (if you are very unwell) or to a collection centre for testing.
+The RACGP has recommended that GPs should not treat or test patients suspected of COVID-19 unless they wear appropriate Personal Protective Equipment (PPE).
+If we are concerned you are a suspect case, we may direct you to either hospital (if you are very unwell), a COVID respiratory clinic or to a collection centre for testing.
 Testing is available now at several locations with results usually within 24 hrs.